MALAYAN TAPIR

 Malayan Tapir Behavior

-The gestation period of the Malayan tapir is about 390 to 395 days, after which a single offspring is born.
+The gestation period of the Malayan tapir is about 390 to 410 days, after which a single offspring is born.
 Babies weigh seven kilograms at birth and reach a weight of 50 kilograms at one month.
-Weaning occurs between six and eight months of age, at which time the babies are nearly full-grown, and the animals reach sexual maturity around age three.
-Breeding typically occurs in April, May or June, and females generally produce one calf every two years.
-Malayan tapirs can live up to 30 years, both in the wild and in captivity.
+Weaning occurs between six and eight months of age, at which time the babies are nearly full-grown.
+Independence occurs when the mother gives birth to a new offspring, sometimes even later.
+The animals reach sexual maturity around age three although this may be earlier depending on nutrition and compatibility of the breeding pair.

 Endangered Malayan Tapir